nic-dgl114-winter-2022/Brandon-Britton-App-Review2/README.md

 REQUIREMENTS
-the app lifecycle and especially the experience of starting, stopping and resuming use of the app.
-Your analysis should also continue to consider the same, or similar questions asked in the last app review assignment.

-The following questions are prompts that are intended to get you thinking about the points above.
-You need not answer all of them (or even any of them, if you have other equivalent ideas).
-Think of them as starting points to help you develop your own questions as part of your analysis:
 Consider specific and related UI elements in each of your chosen apps (e.g. menus in each of your apps, or data entry views, etc.): Does one app have a "better" interface than the other?
 Which do you think might be easier, or more challenging to implement?
 The RecyclerView is a commonly used layout pattern in Android development; do either of your chosen apps make use of RecyclerView?
 Are there other layout patterns present in either or both apps that you have seen elsewhere?
 Do you think that one app makes better use of common layout patterns?
 What is the user experience in starting each of your apps?
 What about stopping, or exiting?
 Is resuming easy and efficient?
 How do these experiences compare across both apps?